How To Make A Landing Page On Wix

 Build, Launch, and Improve Your Wix Landing Page

 The key is keeping the page focused: one offer, one CTA, no distractions.
+Write copy that leads with benefits, place social proof right after the CTA button, and be honest about any urgency you add.
+Compress your images before uploading, cut unnecessary scripts, and decide upfront whether SEO matters for this particular page.
 Set up a thank you page for post-conversion flow, connect Google Analytics to track real results, and use Wix's page duplication feature to run simple A/B tests over time.
 Start with a template, customize it for your audience, and let the data guide your next move.
 If you want ongoing content publishing rather than a single-focus page, see our guide to start a Wix blog for the full blogging workflow.

 Show More